8ctopus/apache-php-fpm-alpine/README.md

 - https is configured out of the box.
 - All changes to config files are automatically applied (hot reload).
 - Xdebug is configured for remote debugging (no headaches).

+_Note_: On Windows [hot reload doesn't work with WSL 2](https://github.com/microsoft/WSL/issues/4739), you need to use the legacy Hyper-V.

 ## use container